 Time charter and voyage expenses comprise mainly commission paid to ship brokers, the cost of bunker fuel for owner's account when a ship is off-hire or idle and miscellaneous owner's costs associated with a ship's voyage.
-Time charter and voyage expenses were \$5.5 million for the first quarter of 2023, compared to \$4.4 million in the first quarter of 2022.
-The increase is mainly due to additional voyage administration costs and increased commissions on charter renewals at higher rates.
+Time charter and voyage expenses were \$6.0 million for the third quarter 2023, compared to \$5.1 million in the prior year period.
+The increase was mainly due to additional commissions, bunkers and voyage expenses due to our acquisition of four vessels which were delivered to us during second quarter 2023, increased commissions on charter renewals at higher rates, additional voyage administration costs, and additional operational requests from charterers.